benjaminoakes/www.benjaminoakes.com/_posts/2024-02-27-Finding-The-Last-Editor.md

 DHH is definitely beginning to understand.  ([Previously](https://www.benjaminoakes.com/2024/02/26/Switching-to-Android-was-easy/).)

 I went through a similar thought process about 10 years ago, when I first started seeing where Apple was headed.
-They certainly make nice hardware and software.
-DHH has articulated the counterargument well, and this could be the start of something larger, given his influence in the industry.
+They certainly make nice hardware and software, but  DHH has articulated the counterargument well.
+This could be the start of something larger, given his influence in the industry.